-California residents may currently visit the Disneyland theme parks.
-On June 15th, 2021 Disneyland Resort opened to out of state travelers as well.
+Everyone is permitted entry into the Disneyland parks, including guests from outside the country.
 The State of California highly recommends that all visitors be vaccinated.
 However Disneyland does not require guests to be vaccinated and proof is not needed for entry.

-With cases spiking and Los Angeles county requiring facial masks indoors, where does Disneyland stand?
-Located in Anaheim, Orange County, facial covered are not required outdoors for fully vaccinated individuals.
+Where does Disneyland stand on masking at this time?
+Located in Anaheim, Orange County, facial coverings are not currently required for fully vaccinated individuals.
 Guests do not need to show proof of vaccination and only need to self-attest that they are in compliance.

-During the days of my visits, the entry gates were opened early (45 minutes before official park opening).
+Entry gates opened early, generally about 45 minutes before official park opening.
 During times of shortened hours, the extra time given here is an excellent way to maximize your time in the theme parks.

-With the removal of the former FASTPASS/Maxpass system stand-by lines were the only option.
+With the elimination of the former FASTPASS/Maxpass system, stand-by lines were the only option.
 Early on, as a result of the lower park capacity, ride wait times are lightened as well.
 However as crowds have increased, a line skipping system has been desperately needed.

 What About These Disneyland Services?